 Around 5:00 pm on the night of the 12th, Animal Control officers received a disturbing call from a concerned citizen.

 The report stated, “an over-sized wire crate with a dozen felines of varying sizes had been left in a snowy field on Red Oak School Road, and the cats were in distress and needed rescue.”

 And when Animal Control Officer Melissa Labryer arrived at the scene, she knew there was not a moment to spare.

 Because four of the tiniest kittens had managed to escape between the wire openings.
 But they were laying in the snow and not moving.
 Three more of the older kittens had also gotten out of the cage and were visibly distressed.
 There were three more adults and two juveniles still in the cage, all soaked to the bone and shivering in the freezing temperatures.

 Knowing that she needed all the help she could get, Officer Labryer called a local organization, Friends Of Campbell County Animal Control (FOCCAC).

 “I need help!
 Can you round up volunteers to meet me at the shelter so we can save these cats?”

-In a heartwarming show of support, by 7:00 pm, a dozen volunteers were there to lend a helping hand…and a warm body!
+So in a heartwarming show of support, by 7:00 pm, a dozen volunteers were there to lend a helping hand…and a warm body to melt the snow!